Watch out! You might get what you’re after.

 Call him “Carl.”

 Many, many years ago I founded and ran my second magazine in San Francisco.
 In time, I sold my share out to my partner and, flush with cash for the first time in my life, decided to move to New England with my then live-in love whom I shall always think of as “The Socialite.”
-The Socialite’s family was one of the 500 and, although fallen on hard times, they retained their position within high Eastern society because of their illustrious name.
+The Socialite’s family was one of the New York 500 and, although fallen on hard times, they retained their position within high Eastern society because of their illustrious name.
 Their family seat was in Newport, Rhode Island, and The Socialite would, years later, live there with her husband and their daughters.
 I think about her from time to time and saw her once five years ago.
 She’d turned into her mother — slim, patrician, and slightly nuts.

 But this is not about her, or those white nights, or even the oh-so-social summers at Bailey’s Beach.
 This is about Carl, the most unwise lover I ever met.
-I’m telling you about him because by doing so it makes me feel less stupid about love and that’s a feeling that’s far too rare for me these days.
+I’m telling you about him because doing so it makes me feel less stupid about love and that’s a feeling that’s far too rare for me these days.